Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

-This analysis shows that random and fixed sampling techniques enhance data diversity and model generalization.
-However, relying on artificially balanced subsets may oversimplify real-world complexities.
-Future research should integrate \textbf{\em adversarial training, GAN-based data augmentation, and reinforcement learning strategies}~\cite{li2025novel} to refine class distributions without compromising the intricacies of grooming conversations.
-Combining these advanced techniques with traditional sampling methods can improve the fairness, accuracy, and adaptability of cybergrooming detection models.
+This analysis indicates that random and fixed sampling improve data diversity and model generalization, though artificially balanced subsets may oversimplify real-world complexity.
+Future work should incorporate \textbf{\em adversarial training, GAN-based augmentation, and reinforcement learning strategies}~\cite{li2025novel} to refine class distributions while preserving conversational nuances.
+Integrating these methods with traditional sampling can enhance the fairness, accuracy, and adaptability of cybergrooming detection models.